 Whatever the reason, cheap email marketing software lets you unlock more advanced capabilities without spending over the odds.
 Decide what features are most important to you and your business and try out the free plans to get a feel for each of the tools we’ve listed here.

-You can also use our email marketing cost calculator to find the most affordable options for you based on your list size.
+You can also use our email marketing cost calculator to find the best options for low-cost email marketing based on your list size.

-Use this guide to find a marketing automation tool that has the features you need at a price point that’s comfortable.
+Use this guide to find a marketing automation software that has the features you need at a price point that’s comfortable.

 We keep our content up to date